 Kansas credit union members can save at least $30,000 over their lifetime simply by using a credit unions!

 Your money is important.
 But a lot of us need some help managing it.
 That’s why we’re here.
 Credit unions can put you on the path to financial health and success.
 It’s called financial literacy.
 Many have financial counselors on staff to review your household finances and they’re not afraid to tell you that you not having the latest iPhone is a #FirstWorldProblem.
 They help keep on track so you can become master of your domain…no contest needed!

 Credit unions start teaching financial literacy early too…credit unions have programs for all ages including the youngest savers.
 Read about our Money$mart Camps for middle school students.

 Location.
 Location.
 Location.
 Credit unions are Main Street, not Wall Street.
 Credit unions employ people you know…your neighbor or your 4th grade son’s best friend’s mom.
 A credit union is invested in the community they serve.
 They want to contribute to it, and make it a great place to live.
 Credit unions are about social responsibility and supporting their friends, neighbors and those who live and work nearby.
 Twice a year, Kansas credit unions give back to their communities through what we call "Make a Difference" events.
 The goal of the event is to make someone's day and surprise them with a good deed.
 Since 2012, these events have allowed Kansas credit unions to put $86,500 back into the pockets of consumers in their very own communities.

 How to join a credit union

-There are 98 credit unions in Kansas, some have one office, some have several branches.
-Search for a Kansas credit union by name or city.
+Kansas credit unions have a presence in nearly every county in Kansas.
+Some have one office, some have several branches.
+Search for a Kansas credit union or read more about Kansas credit unions.